openharmony/docs/zh-cn/application-dev/reference/arkui-ts/ts-gesture-customize-judge.md

         .tag("pan1")
     )
     .onGestureJudgeBegin((gestureInfo: GestureInfo, event: BaseGestureEvent) => {
-      // If the gesture type is tap, convert event to TapGestureEvent if (gestureInfo.type == GestureControl.GestureType.TAP_GESTURE) {
-        let tapEvent = event as TapGestureEvent;
-      }
       // If the gesture type is longPress, convert event to LongPressGestureEvent if (gestureInfo.type == GestureControl.GestureType.LONG_PRESS_GESTURE) {
         let longPressEvent = event as LongPressGestureEvent;